-The Company’s mission is to deliver on our core strategy of providing program underwriting management services to Managing General Agencies and their reinsurers and create finality solutions to owners of discontinued insurance businesses.
-By focussing on these high growth markets, we will provide our investors with complimentary revenue streams: regular and stable fee income from program business and the capital extraction from managing legacy portfolios.
+The Company’s mission is to deliver on our core strategy of providing Program Management services to Managing General Agencies and their reinsurers and create finality solutions to owners of discontinued insurance businesses.
+By focussing on these high growth markets, we provide our investors with complementary revenue streams, regular and stable fee income from program business and the capital extraction from managing legacy portfolios.
 Our mission is underpinned by our strategic objectives.
-Our business model and strategic plan, and our progress in achieving it, is described in detail in our 2017 Annual Report.

-The risk strategy is underpinned by a number of core objectives which set the boundaries in order to meet the expectations of capital providers and other stakeholders.
-The Company’s strategic objectives are:
+The overall risk strategy is underpinned by a number of core risk objectives which set the boundaries in order to meet the expectations of capital providers and other stakeholders.

-The Company believes that by communicating its strategic and financial objectives on a regular basis (at least annually in the Company’s Annual Report) shareholder expectations can be adequately managed.
+The Company believes that by communicating its strategic and financial objectives on a regular basis shareholder expectations can be adequately managed.
 This is particularly important because the Company’s shareholders do not have uniform objectives; on the one hand, some shareholders seek long term growth in the share price, whilst others put greater emphasis on synergies and growing dividends/distributions.

 We are pleased with the level of engagement from our shareholders and the strong relationships that have developed.